 On graduation, career opportunities will range from those in large corporations to smaller entrepreneurial start-ups.
 Working at all stages of content creation, your options will range from project management and client handling, to information architecture, creative software and web development.

-In the first year, you will acquire skills in fundamental areas such as visual design, media technologies and web development.
-You will also receive teaching geared towards helping you understand the principles behind interaction design, multimedia production and how best to communicate information.
+In the first year, you will acquire skills in fundamental areas such as visual design, media technologies, programming fundamentals, web design and development.
+You will also receive teaching geared towards helping you understand the principles behind interaction design, media production and how best to communicate information.

 You will study the following compulsory modules:

 - Introduction to Creative Coding

 In the second year, you will build on the foundations laid in Year one and develop your skills in designing systems and interactions in the physical world, the techniques and social considerations of working with large data sets, user experience and other specialist applications and techniques.